-*Reserve Brewers’ special “reserve series” beers are rare releases (usually anniversary brews) intended to be aged.
+- Reserve Brewers’ special “reserve series” beers are rare releases (usually anniversary brews) often intended to be aged.

 Pay attention to labels—some recommend aging, while others offer expiration dates—but more than anything, experiment: Beer cellaring is a relatively new hobby, and sometimes, it pays to age a questionable beer.

 If you can, purchase in multiples: If you want to cellar, say, Sierra Nevada Bigfoot barleywine, buy three.
 Drink one immediately, one in two years, and one in five years.
 Take notes each time, and compare them to determine the beer’s optimal aging period.

 Beer needs three perfect conditions to age properly: darkness, coolness and consistency.
 Always keep light away from beer; light—from the sun or a bulb—reacts with acids within beer, and the result is a “skunky” or sulfuric taste and smell.
 Keep your aging brew somewhere dark.